Insurance Analytics Use Cases | The Rise of InsurTechs

 In an attempt to stay ahead, or at the very least keep pace, with the challengers – traditional insurance carriers needed a way to utilize similar technological advances, particularly artificial intelligence, that the newcomers were using.
 It would be the equivalent of the Taxi industry spotting Uber in their rearview mirror and instead of ignoring the threat, deciding to partner with technology companies that specialize in building Mobile Apps with GPS tracking, digital payment, and ratings and reviews.
 Maybe Uber’s disruption of the Taxi industry was inevitable, but they would have at least stood a fighting chance had they partnered with the right vendors at the right time.

-We’re seeing a similar dynamic play out in the insurance space.
-Whether they were looking for ways to optimize customer acquisition, automate underwriting, look at new ways to analyze old data or finding new innovative ways to collect and analyze new data, there seems to be an available solution for everyone.
+We see a similar dynamic play out in the insurance space.
+Whether they were looking for ways to optimize customer acquisition, automate underwriting, look at new ways to analyze old data, or find new innovative ways to collect and analyze new data, there seems to be an available solution for everyone.

 For property risk, Hazard Hub translates huge amounts of geospatial digital data into easy-to-understand answers, providing risk assessments that can be used to make real-world decisions.